 Personnel costs include base salaries, commissions, benefits, stock-based compensation and bonuses paid to employees, and are one of our most significant operating expenses.
 There was a \$31 million, or 6% increase in the three-month period ended September 30, 2016, and a \$74 million, or 5%, increase in the nine-month period ended September 30, 2016 compared to the corresponding periods in 2015.
 The increase in the 2016 period is primarily due to higher commissions and bonuses associated with higher closed order counts.
-Personnel costs as a percentage of total revenues from direct title premiums and escrow, title-related and other fees were 51% and 53% for the three and nine-month periods ended September 30, 2016 and 51% and 52% for the three and nine-month periods ended September 30, 2016 and 51% are title segment was
+Personnel costs as a percentage of total revenues from direct title premiums and escrow, title-related and other fees were 51% and 53% for the three and nine-month periods ended September 30, 2016 and 51% and 52% for the three and nine-month periods ended September 30, 2015, respectively.
+Average employee count in the Title segment was